This policy is currently under final review by the Gloucester House Steering Committee (Autumn 2024).

 • Ensuring that they carry out programmes, as directed by the teacher, to ensure they meet individual needs effectively.

-Parent Workers and Case Co-ordinators will be responsible for:
+Case Co-ordinators will be responsible for:

 • Alerting the SENDCO to any concerns the parents/carers may have about their child’s educational needs or progress.